 She would be challenging to fit due to multiple surgeries to resolve her subluxating patella (knee cap).

 Her current foot did not allow for any flexibility when walking on slopes of any kind.

-George was able to get approval through the insurance for the best possible device for Mickhaila.
-Watch the video to see how Mickhaila demonstrates her new prosthesis with an articulating ankle.
+George was able to get approval through the insurance for the best possible device for Mikhaila.
+Watch the video to see how she demonstrates her new prosthesis with an articulating ankle.

-Mickhaila has been a patient of George Villarruel at Collier O and P for the last 4 years.
-If you would like to see more of our patient success stories, visit our patient outcomes page.
+Mikhaila has been a patient of George Villarruel at Collier O and P. If you would like to see more of our patient success stories, visit our patient outcomes page.

 Rick Todd COF, managing partner at Collier Orthotics & Prosthetics, has many great things to say about JR when interviewed by BOC, and the positive impact he had on their growing business.

 Because he is knowledgeable in Orthotics and Prosthetics, BOC accreditation standards, Medicare standards and his outstanding service with patients.
 He has the ability to give of himself and teach in the area of Orthotics and Prosthetics as well as everyday life.
 JR has the ability to communicate with physicians and physical therapists on difficult cases.
 He works for the overall interest of the business and outcome as a whole, not income alone.
 Follow up is assured in all of the above areas.
 JR is an amazing family man and great friend, even if I didn’t always want to hear what he had to say.

 How did you meet JR, and what has been the impact of his service throughout your career?